DMarke99/CPP-Projects/NeuralNetwork/README.md

 ## Contributers

 This project was created entirely by myself over 3 days in my Easter break.
-The greatest challenge I overcame was implementing the feed forward and backpropogation in the RNN, and calculating the derivatives/gradients using matrices.
+The greatest challenge I overcame was implementing the feed forward and backpropogation in the ANN, and calculating the derivatives/gradients using matrices.